 Security and encryption

-Bitwarden adopts end-to-end AES-256 encryption, offering users hard-to-crack encryption with the longest key-length size.
-It also uses salted hashing, or making an output unique by adding random data, to generate passwords, which makes them more difficult for brute force attacks to crack.
-In addition, to keep its clients’ data safe, Bitwarden undertakes frequent third-party security assessments and open-source community reviews to contribute to its security.
+Bitwarden offers users encryption with the longest key-length size (Figure A).
+It also uses salted hashing to generate passwords, which makes them more difficult for brute force attacks to crack.
+Bitwarden undertakes frequent third-party security assessments and open-source community reviews to contribute to its security.

-Comparatively, 1Password also encrypts all user data using AES-256 encryption, which the user can only decrypt.
-So, backdoor hackers and bad internal players will be unable to access your data due to this.
+1Password encrypts all user data (with AES-256 encryption), which only the user can decrypt, making data stored in 1Password inaccessible to backdoor hackers and nefarious insiders.
 Additionally, 1Password protects data from keyloggers and contains phishing defenses.
-It also notifies you about security breaches that may include your information.
-So, if your organization needs a password security tool that is also GDPR and SOC2 compliant, 1Password is a good fit.
+The company also notifies users about security breaches that may include their information.

-While you should keep your passwords to personal accounts to yourself, if you have a business account, password sharing allows employees to have access to shared corporate services, such as accounting software or mobile apps for submitting reports.
+You should keep your passwords to personal accounts to yourself.
+If you have a business account, password sharing allows employees to have access to shared corporate services, such as accounting software or mobile apps for submitting reports.

 To share passwords on Bitwarden, you must first create an organization account, invite users and then share credentials with each person using your vault.